bramstein/hypher/README.md

       rightmin: <number>,

       // A comma separated list of hyphenation exceptions.
 Custom hyphenations
-      // can be specified using '-' as hyphenation character.
+      // can be specified using '\u2027' (hyphenation point) as hyphenation character.
 (Optional)
       exceptions: <string>,

       // A patterns object (required)